Albuquerque Car Accident Lawyer

 Our car accident lawyers prioritize their clients’ interests on every case.
 We will reduce our fees if necessary for our clients to receive greater compensation than us.
 Since we deduct our percentage directly from the money we obtain for you, our fees never come out of your pocket.

 With help from the accident lawyers at The Fine Law Firm, you could recover various damages relating to your physical, financial, and emotional losses.
 When someone else’s negligence takes things from you in a car accident, fight to get them back with help from our lawyers.
 We will review your case, gather evidence of your damages, and present a strong front as to why you deserve maximum compensation.
 You could be eligible to recover damages such as:

 The amount you receive for your car accident claim depends on several factors, including the seriousness and permanency of your injuries, the actions of the defendant, and the skill of your attorney.
-Hiring an Albuquerque car accident lawyer with years of experience and multimillion-dollar settlements and verdicts in his/her past can give you an edge during negotiations and is the best way to fight for maximum damage recovery in New Mexico.
+Hiring a car accident lawyer in Albuquerque with years of experience and multimillion-dollar settlements and verdicts in his/her past can give you an edge during negotiations and is the best way to fight for maximum damage recovery in New Mexico.

 Statute of Limitations on Car Accident Claims in New Mexico

 It is important as a crash victim to understand your statute of limitations, or deadline for filing a personal injury lawsuit.
 Missing the statute of limitations generally results in losing the right to file, and the right to any compensation.
 The courts of New Mexico will only make exceptions in very rare situations.
 Knowing the time limit for filing your claim can help you stay within the guidelines.
 Each state has its own statute of limitations.
 The deadline will also vary depending on the type of claim you wish to file.

 - Personal injury lawsuit.
 Three years from the date of the accident.

 - Property damage-only lawsuit.
 Four years from the date of the accident.

 - Product liability lawsuit.
 Three years from the date of the accident.